rutar-academic/rutar.org/content/writing/vim_session_management_an_introduction_to_fish.md

 ```
 However, we only want the name of the session and not the extension `.vim`.
 The easiest way to do this is to use `--exec echo {.}`: `{.}` is replaced with the filename with no extension.
-This also handles the case where the filename has multiple periods), unlike something more direct such as `cut -d "." -f 1`.
+This also handles the case where the filename has multiple periods, unlike something more direct such as `cut -d "." -f 1`.
 We also want to sort the output, since `fd` is multithreaded by default when called with `--exec` and the order can change each time (which could be confusing).

 Wrapping this in a function, we get